brianadams2337/containerstore-demo/.changeset/small-parrots-drive.md

 '@scayle/storefront-boilerplate-nuxt': minor
 ---

-[Subscriptions] Add subscription items with different subscription definition as new basket item, instead of updating the subscription definition and quantity of the existing basket item.
-This rambles the add to basket flow of regular products more closely.
+[Subscriptions] Subscription items with different definitions are now added as separate items to the basket instead of updating existing items.
+This aligns the subscription add-to-basket flow more closely with that of regular products.